 Using variety to build connections & deepen understanding

-When students are forced to apply their toolbox of strategies to novel problem formats, they begin to have to analyze and observe patterns in how problems are structured and the meaning that brings.
+When students who struggle with word problems are forced to apply their toolbox of strategies to novel problem formats, they begin to analyze and observe patterns in how problems are structured and the meaning they bring.

 This requires much more engagement than being handed a sheet full of multiplication story problems, where students can pull the numbers and compute with little focus on understanding.